Bruno-Carv/DiscordClone/README.md

 ## Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença GNU GENERAL PUBLIC LICENSE.
 Veja `LICENSE` para mais informações.

 ## Contato